naftaliharris/for-x-in-datasets/README.md

 and [kdnuggets.com](http://www.kdnuggets.com/datasets/index.html)--but most
 collections have datasets that are formatted painfully inconsistently.

-Datasets file formats vary between csv, tsv, MS Excel, Rdata, fixed-column width, SVMLight, MS Word (seriously), and etchings in stone tablets.
+Dataset file formats vary between csv, tsv, MS Excel, Rdata, fixed-column width, SVMLight, MS Word (seriously), and etchings in stone tablets.
 Even if you convert all of them to a particular file format, you're still left with inconsistencies about how to represent binary values, (0/1, -1/+1, g/b, 1/2,